AutoHotkey-V2/log4ahk/README.md

 For usage examples have a look at the files *log4ahk_demoXX.ahk*.

 For more detailed documentation have a look into the source file *log4ahk.ahk* or online [html-documentation](https://autohotkey-v2.github.io/log4ahk/)

-## Limitations

- * Documentation is incomplete
- * Only logging via *OutputDebug* is currently available.
-To see the current logging output you have to run "dbgview.exe" (or another program, which is able to capture OutputDebug-output like [DebugView++](https://github.com/CobaltFusion/DebugViewPP)).